Practice Values That Stick: Turning Words on the Wall into Everyday Culture

 Common Pitfalls to Avoid

-A dentist said continuing education was a core value, but hadn’t invested in team CPD for years.
+A dentist once claimed that continuing education was a core value, yet hadn’t invested in team CPD for years.

-A team member left the practice for a higher-paying job, not fully realising what she had.
-Her former workplace had strong values—kindness, clarity, and consistency—where everyone knew what they were doing and supported one another.
+In another instance, a team member left for a higher-paying job, not fully realising what she had.
+Her former workplace had strong values—kindness, clarity, and consistency.
+Everyone knew what they were doing and supported one another.
 In her new job, there were no systems, inconsistent instructions, and constant gossip.
 No one knew what was going on.
-She came back to ask for her old job and ended up staying nearly a decade, until the practice was eventually sold.
+She returned to ask for her old job and ended up staying nearly a decade until the practice was eventually sold.
 Her experience showed how values in action create a very different workplace than values in name only.

 How to Make Practice Values Stick in Everyday Culture